Lagrangian torus fibrations and homological mirror symmetry for the conifold: Lefschetz wrapped Floer cohomology

-The non-trivial component of our map corresponds to a low-energy curve, which in the Morse-Bott limit corresponds to the classical intersection $T^3 \cap L$.
-In our setting, there are no other curves which contribute to the morphism $\mathcal{CO}$ because such a curve would necessarily preserve the homotopy class of the projection of the chord to $\mathbb{C}^*$.
-Thus there can be no non-trivial curves connecting different Morse-Bott submanifolds which live in different fibers.
-An energy estimate similar to that in \cite[Theorem 18.10]{Seidel_CDST} shows that curves connecting Morse-Bott submanifolds which live in the same fiber must live entirely within the fiber.
+However, curves contributing to this differential would necessarily preserve the free homotopy class of the projection of the chord to $\mathbb{C}^*$.
+An energy estimate similar to that in \cite[Theorem 18.10]{Seidel_CDST} shows that curves connecting Morse-Bott submanifolds which live in the same fiber must live entirely within the fiber and hence there are no such differentials.
 10 pt